skaempfer/crypto-exchange-task/README.md

 Implement a Web service (Kestrel, .NET Core API), and expose the implemented functionality through it.
 Implement an endpoint that will receive the required parameters ( order amount, order type and return a JSON response with the "best execution" plan.

 ### Solution

+The best value calculation algorithm is provided as a web service inside the `CryptoExchangeBestValue.WebService` project.
+This web service is a [Minimal API application](https://learn.microsoft.com/en-us/aspnet/core/fundamentals/minimal-apis/overview) which exposes a single endpoint `POST /best-value` and expects the request body to be a JSON document equal to the provided exchange sample data.

+To use the application do the following:

+1. Start the application
+   1. either by running `dotnet run` inside the `CryptoExchangeBestValue.WebService` directory,
+   1. or by starting the application in an IDE of your choice (Visual Studio, Rider)
+1. Go to a browser and open the `/swagger` path of the application
+1. Click on the 'POST /best-value' section to open up the details
+1. Click on the "Try it out" button
+1. Copy the content from one of the example exchange json files and paste it into the multiline text field in the browser
+1. Hit the "Execute" button and wait for the computation to finish
+1. When the results are returned you can see it in the section named 'Responses'

+A Docker file is provided to build and run the application as a container.
+This is used by Visual Studio or can be used to manually create a Docker image with the application and then create and start a Docker container from this image.